pine64/website/content/documentation/PinePhone/Installation/_index.md

   - /wiki/PinePhone_Updating_Instructions
 ---

-To learn more about the pboot priority on the PinePhone, click on [boot priority](/documentation/PinePhone/Installation/Boot_priority).
+To learn more about the boot priority on the PinePhone, click on [boot priority](/documentation/PinePhone/Installation/Boot_priority).

 The installation instructions can be found here: